Kalfadda/ScriptMate/README.md

     <section id="usage">
       <h2>Usage</h2>
       <p>• In the Unity Editor, Select Window -> ScriptMate<br>
-      • Drag any script object into the input<br>
+      • Drag any script object into the 'script file' field<br>
       • Press Generate<br><br>
 You must provide your own API key from openAI.
 It can be placed in the OpenAIConfigurationSettings but you must create the scriptableobject first:<br>
 - You can save the key directly into a scriptable object that is located in the Assets/Resources folder.<br>